tipJS-Team/tipJS/README.en.md

 #ViewModel
-tipJS JavaScript MVC Framework 서 ViewModel Object 는 필요에 따라 구현하시기 바랍니다.

-ViewModel 은 HTML Template 기능을 Controller로 부터 분리하여 수행하기 위한 Model 입니다.

-ViewModel 에서는 같은 Layer인 다른 ViewModel을 load할 수 있습니다.

-ViewModel 정의시 Framework에 의해 자동으로 정의되는 method는 다음과 같습니다.
+You don’t necessarily have to implement ViewModel Object in tipJS JavaScript MVC Framework.
+Model Object and View Object can be implemented if required.

+ViewModel is for seperating logics of HTML Template from Controller.

+You can load a different ViewModel in the same Layer.

+When you define ViewModel, methods automatically defined by Framework are as follows.

 - __init
-__init 메서드는 선언후 해당 ViewModel 이 getView 메서드에 의해 호출되어 생성되는 시점에서 단 한번 실행되는 메서드 입니다.
+__init method will invoke only once when corresponding ViewModel is created following call by getView.
 - getView(viewName)
-tipJS.model method에서 정의한 Application ViewModel을 반환합니다.
+loads Application ViewModel defined in tipJS.model method.
-- getById(id)
+- getById(id) equivalent to document.getElementById.
-document.getElementById 와 동일합니다.
-- getByName(name)
+- getByName(name) equivalent to document.getElementsByName.
-document.getElementsByName 와 동일합니다.
-- getByTag(tagName)
+- getByTag(tagName) equivalent to document.getElementsByTagName
-document.getElementsByTagName 와 동일합니다.
 - render(options)
-HTML Template[HTML Template] 항목을 참고합니다.
+Please refer to following HTML Template[HTML Template] section for further details.

 View(HTML Template) Tutorial[View(HTML Template) Tutorial]
 <pre>